 India’s cave temples – originally carved by Hindus – could not maintain their true origin because they were more or less extensively restyled resculptured, plastered, and painted) at a later date by Buddhists.

-But the majority belongs to a phase, which is purely Indian, as they are found nowhere else.
+But the majority belongs to a phase, which is purely Indian.

 Written by – A. Sutherland AncientPages.com Staff Writer